-Captive Portal.
-Guest WiFi.
-Splash Pages.
-What is this all about?
+Captive Portal, Guest WiFi, Splash Pages.
+What is it all about?

-While Captive Portals are one of the most largely extended technologies across businesses and organizations worldwide, many people still don’t know what they are, how they work, and what benefits they can provide.
+While Captive Portals are one of the most largely extended technologies across businesses and organizations worldwide, many people still don’t know what they are, how they work, or what benefits they can bring.

-In simple terms, a Captive Portal is a web page or Splash Page that is displayed to newly connected users before they are eventually granted broader access to other network resources.
+In simple terms, a Captive Portal is a web page or Splash Page that is displayed to newly connected users before they are eventually granted broader access to a network’s resources.

-They are commonly used to present a logging or landing page that may require payment, authentication, acceptable user policy otherwise known as EULA, or other valid credentials that both the user and the host have to agree on.
+Captive Portals are commonly used to present a logging or landing page that may require payment, authentication, acceptable user policy – also known as EULA – or other valid credentials that both the network user and the host have to agree on.

-Additionally, captive portals can access residential wired networks like apartments and hotel rooms, not forgetting other enterprises like business centers.
+They can be found on a wide range of mobile and pedestrian broadband services, including business hotspots and commercially provided WiFi — like in coffee shops, airports or malls.
+Additionally, captive portals can be used to access residential wired networks like apartments and hotel rooms, not forgetting other enterprises like business centers.

-The Splash Page feature blocks users from being granted broader access to the network they are trying to connect to until the host has established verification.
+The Captive Portal’s Splash Page feature users from being granted broader access to the network they are trying to connect to until the host has established verification.

-For example, when a client enters a specific physical location and has a smartphone, they will be prompted to join a secure and free network connection via the guest WiFi network through various login methods.
+For example, when a client enters a specific physical location with a smartphone, they will be prompted to join a secure and free network connection via the guest WiFi network through various login methods.

-When they do so, a captive portal is automatically displayed through the default browser on the smartphone.
+When that happens, a captive portal is automatically displayed through the default browser on the smartphone.
 This portal will then request the client to key in personal information to access the internet service through this access point.
-If, in any case, the network detects that you had connected to the system earlier, you may be able to bypass the landing page.
+If, in any case, the network detects that the client has connected to the system earlier, they may be able to bypass the landing page.